-

 How is tax fraud defined in your law?

-According to Article 359 of the Tax Procedure Law (TPL), tax fraud involves the illegal preparation, use, falsification, or destruction of books, records, invoices, or other documents that are required to be kept or issued in accordance with tax laws.
-It also includes committing accounting fraud within these documents and records.
-In practice, the most common form of tax fraud is the crime of issuing or using fake invoices to obtain unlawful tax deductions.
+According to Article 359 of the Tax Procedure Law (TPL), tax fraud is defined as the unlawful preparation, use, falsification, concealment, or destruction of books, records, invoices, or other documents required to be kept or issued under tax legislation.
+It also covers accounting fraud committed within such documents and records.
+In practice, the most frequent form of tax fraud is the issuance or use of fake invoices in order to obtain unlawful tax deductions or refunds.

 -